robotframework/rellu/BUILD.rst

 Create an annotated tag and push it::

-   git tag -a "v$VERSION" -m "Release $VERSION" git push --tags
+   git tag -a v$VERSION -m "Release $VERSION" git push --tags

 Creating distributions